pine3ree/pine3ree-params-resolver/README.md

 }

 //...
-// include the container container
+// include the container building code/file
 //...

 $paramsResolver = new ParamsResolver($container);